 Meditation practice was the medicine that helped me overcome that fear and hopelessness.
 In meditation, by relating simply and honestly with your mind, you slowly make friends with yourself and learn to accept who you are.
 While it might be painful, it is a hugely powerful step.
-In that painful moment, if you don’t run away and you let yourself just be you, regardless of how you feel, then you have conquered your fear.
+In that painful moment, if you don’t run away, if you let yourself just be you regardless of how you feel, then you have conquered your fear.
 If you stop to notice, there are all kinds of gaps in your mind.
 What I’ve realized through meditation practice is the best gift we have is now.
 What I was so afraid of—this present moment—is all we really have anyway.
-This is how to live in the present moment, how to live life to the fullest; being in this moment—it has taught me more than I can imagine.
-So, when you wake up with a feeling that you can’t do anything with your life, instead of trying to cover that up, deal with it.
-Say okay, I feel terrible right now, I feel like I will never ever be happy again.
-So what?
-It will change—things always do.
-It’s the ebb and flow of life.
-This is what you discover through meditation practice, how to live in the present moment.
+Meditation practice taught me how to live in the present moment, how to live life to the fullest.
+Being in the moment has taught me more than I could ever imagine.

 So when you wake up with the feeling that you can’t do anything with your life, instead of trying to cover it up, deal with it head on.
 Say, okay, I feel terrible right now.
 I feel like I will never, ever be happy again.
 So what?
 It will change—everything always does.
 It’s the ebb and flow of life.